directus/directus/docs/app/file-library.md

 Notice the following Buttons in the Header:

 - <span mi btn >check</span> – Saves any edits made to the file.
-- <span mi btn sec>tune</span> – Please see the [Edit an Image](#edit-an-image) to learn more.
+- <span mi btn sec>tune</span> – Please see [Edit an Image](#edit-an-image) to learn more.
 - <span mi btn sec>save_alt</span> – Downloads the file to your current device.
-- <span mi btn sec>drive_file_move</span> – Moves selected file(s) to another folder.
+- <span mi btn sec>drive_file_move</span> – Moves selected File(s) to another Folder.
-- <span mi btn dngr>delete</span> – Permanently removes the file and its metadata.
+- <span mi btn dngr>delete</span> – Permanently removes the File and its metadata.
 This action is permanent and cannot be undone.

-::: tip Can't Delete Files Linked to Items
+::: tip Deleting Files Linked to Items

-Directus will not allow you to delete a File until you remove it from any and all related Items.
+By default, Directus will not allow you to delete a File until you remove it from any and all related Items.
+However, this behavior can be reconfigured so that Files automatically update when the image is deleted by setting the relational constraint of your File Field to `SET NULL` or `CASCADE` when the File is deleted.

 :::